-Please note that structural reforms are also studied in view of their role in institutional learning (question G8.2).
+Please note that structural reforms are also examined in view of their role in institutional learning (question G8.2).

-The government has appropriately and effectively adapted domestic government structures to international and supranational developments.
-10 9 In many cases, the government has adapted domestic government structures to international and supranational developments.
-8 In some cases, the government has adapted domestic government structures to international and supranational.
-5 4 3 The government has not adapted domestic government structures no matter how useful adaptation might be.
+The government has appropriately and effectively adapted domestic government structures to interna- tional and supranational developments.
+10 9 In many cases, the government has adapted domestic government structures to international and supra- national developments.
+7 In some cases, the government has adapted domestic government structures to international and supra- national developments.
+4 The government has not adapted domestic government structures no matter how beneficial adaptation might be.
 2 1